Project Row Houses, 1993-2018, Houston (Texas)

 Trans.lation culminated in a series of Pop-up Markets open to the public on October 19, November 23, December 21, January 18, and February 22 which enabled the Vickery Meadow community to share their artistic talents and cultural traditions with one another and the greater Dallas community.
 [Read more about Trans.lation (Dallas News)]

-Located in the Athenian neighborhood of Kypseli, Victoria Square has become symbolic of the immigrant and refugee challenges facing Athens.
+Located in the Athenian neighborhood of Kypseli, Victoria Square became symbolic of the immigrant and refugee challenges facing Athens.
 In 2015, when many made their way to Europe through Athens and Greece, the square became a campground for refugees.
-As an urban symbol of "the problem with refugees", Victoria Square offers a perfect creative platform for catalyzing cultural exchange within a diverse community, raising the estimation of the value that refugees and immigrants can bring to the community.
-The vision of the Victoria Square Project is to establish a concentrated moment of cultural exchange during the timeframe of documenta 14 in Athens and beyond, while organizing the community and municipality to leverage this moment to further give shape and cultural vibrancy to one of Athens's most diverse neighborhoods.
+As an urban symbol of "the problem with refugees", Victoria Square offered a perfect creative platform for catalyzing cultural exchange within a diverse community, raising the estimation of the value that refugees and immigrants can bring to the community.
+The vision of the Victoria Square Project was to establish a concentrated moment of cultural exchange during the timeframe of documenta 14 in Athens and beyond, while organizing the community and municipality to leverage this moment to further give shape and cultural vibrancy to one of Athens's most diverse neighborhoods.
 The project acts as a catalyst for establishing a deeper appreciation for the diverse cultures among the Greek population.
-With support from a number of different sources, Victoria Square Project is continuing its work of building community among residents, business owners, and organizations in the Victoria Square neighborhood.
-[Read more about Victoria Square Project]
+With support from a number of different sources, Victoria Square Project built a community among residents, business owners, and organizations in the Victoria Square neighborhood.